Delaware LLC Change of Ownership: Process & Legal Steps

 If the provision does further amend the certificate of incorporation, the new paragraph should detail how the new amendment was approved by the board of directors and a majority of shareholders.

 Step 5: File the amended certificate with the Delaware Division of Corporations.
-You will also need to pay a filing fee and $9 for each additional page.
-Additional fees may be required if the amendment increases the number of authorized shares of stock.
+A filing fee is required, along with an additional $9 for each page beyond the first.
+If the amendment increases the number of authorized shares, additional fees may apply based on Delaware’s fee schedule.
 More information can be found on the Division of Corporations website.

 Included with your certificate should be a cover letter with a company representative's name and contact information.